Ivo of Chartres: Subsequent influence and veneration

 Ivo's writings had considerable influence in the twelfth century and beyond.
 Many of his letters and sermons circulated already in his lifetime, and were copied widely especially in the mid-twelfth century.
 The same is true for the canonical collections attributed to him; they were copied frequently and used in the making of other collections.
 For example, Gratian’s Concordia Discordantium Canonum (commonly denominated Decretum Gratiani) draws on both the Tripartita and the Panormia.
 Alger of Liège was strongly influenced by Ivo's Prologus and quoted from his Decretum.
 Peter Abelard in his Sic et Non used the Prologue, too, and apparently quoted both from Ivo's Decretum and from the Panormia.

-Although it is not known when he was canonized, 23 May is his present liturgical memorial.
+Although it is not known when he was canonized, 23 December is his present liturgical memorial.
 Before 1570 it was observed on 20 May.

+The parish of Maintenon is under his patronage as the Paroisse de Saint-Yves des Trois Vallées.